Documentation Index

 - Date format:

-YYYY-MM-DD - Prices and sizes are comma separated string for easy parsing
+- Prices and sizes are comma separated string for easy parsing

 - Book snapshots merge data from multiple websockets to ensure completeness